sapphiredev/framework/.github/CONTRIBUTING.md

 ## Contributing to the guides

-The guides for all Sapphire Project use [mdx] formatting.
-At its core this is the exact same as regular markdown, and it supports all your regular GitHub flavoured markdown syntax.
-Where it differs from this regular markdown however, is that it _also_ supports inline JSX tags.
-These are used for advanced and optimal layout on `<docs site address pending>`.
-If you want to learn how and what kind of JSX you can embed into your [mdx] then please consult the [mdx documentation][]
+All guides for the Sapphire Project use [MDX] formatting.
+At its core, this is the same as regular markdown, and it fully supports GitHub flavoured markdown syntax; however, where it differs, is it _also_ supports inline JSX tags.
+We use these for advanced and optimal layout on [our documentation site].
+You may consult the [MDX documentation] if you want to learn what features of JSX you can embed into your guides and how to do so.

 When writing guides there are some rules to follow: